 It may seem like the American dream is beyond your reach, but that’s probably because you don’t know that many ways actually exist to buy a house with bad credit.

-Here are the top ways that you should learn about and keep in mind as you are house shopping:
+Here we show you the best ways that you should learn about this and keep in mind:

 - Through a FHA Mortgage

-- But first, before we look at how to buy a house with bad credit, let’s first talk about how to qualify for a home loan because this is the BASIS for buying a home.
+But first, before you learned at how to buy a house with bad credit, let’s first talk about how to qualify for a home loan because this is the basis for buying a home.

 This is absolutely important.
-Your bank/mortgage lender will be looking at your credit history/score, so you should know exactly where you stand and what’s on your credit history.
+Your bank mortgage lender will be looking your credit history score.
+So you should know exactly where you stand and what’s on your credit history.
 There are two ways you can check your credit: the fast and easy way, or the long way.
 Either way works.

 2. Get a major credit card